usegalaxy-eu/website/index-plants.md

 # Training and Workshops

-We are passionate about training.
-So we are working in close collaboration with the [Galaxy Training Network (GTN)](https://galaxyproject.org/teach/gtn/){:target="_blank"} to develop training materials of data analyses based on Galaxy {% cite batut2017community %}.
+We are working in close collaboration with the [Galaxy Training Network (GTN)](https://galaxyproject.org/teach/gtn/){:target="_blank"} to develop training materials of data analyses based on Galaxy.
 These materials hosted on the GTN GitHub repository are available online at [https://training.galaxyproject.org](https://training.galaxyproject.org){:target="_blank"}.

 ## Workshops